Trade directory · Baton Rouge metro · Louisiana

 Licensing Requirements

-Louisiana requires HVAC contractors to hold a Mechanical Contractor License through the State Licensing Board for Contractors (SLBC).
-Must pass trade examination and business law exam.
-Requires 4 years experience or equivalent education.
-License renewal every 2 years with continuing education requirements.
+Louisiana requires Mechanical Contractor License through State Licensing Board for Contractors (SLBC).
+Must pass trade exam and business law exam.
+Journeyman classification requires 4 years experience or apprenticeship completion.
+Master classification requires additional 2 years and supervisory experience.
+Licenses renewed annually with continuing education requirements.

 §2